FYP-Team-5/grading/README.md

 The grading container joins `rubric-rag_default`.
 If the RAG Compose project or network has another name, update `networks.rag_network.name` in `compose.yaml`.

+There are two distinct model dependencies:

+- The embedding model container is called directly by RAG during rubric processing and semantic search.
+Grading never contacts it.
+- The grading LLM is called by this service for each submitted answer and must expose the configured OpenAI-compatible chat-completions endpoint.

+Once a rubric is processed, grading retrieves its exact stored Qdrant points by ID;
+it does not perform semantic search or generate a query embedding.

 ## Complete user flows